North Sails NEWS

 North Sails Has An Option For Every Type Of Cruiser

-A few months ago, North Materials Expert Tom Davis wrote an article titled “What are the Best Sails for Club Racing”.
-It only seems logical to have a companion piece to that, but with a focus on cruising.
-Learn about the differences between club racing sails and cruising sails, and the options you have when it comes to finding the perfect sail to fit your needs.
+A few months ago, North Materials Expert Tom Davis wrote an article titled “What are the Best Sails for Club Racing?”
+It only seems logical to have a companion piece that focuses on cruising, so you can better understand about the differences between club racing sails and cruising sails and all the options you have.

 Are club racing sails and cruising sails the same?
-No, and in this article we will explain.
-Club racing is narrow in scope compared to the whole world of sailboat cruising.
-So, unlike the club race article (where sail size and sail shape were discussed among other things), here we will just consider all of North’s cruising sail materials.
-Keep in mind, you don’t have to make these choices alone.
-Once you know what you are trying to accomplish, the options will be easier than you think.
-If you have any questions or you are hesitating on selecting a particular material, remember your nearest North expert is just a click away and ready to help you narrow down your selection.
+No. Club racing is narrow in scope compared to the wide world of sailboat cruising.
+So, unlike the club race article (where sail size and shape were discussed), here we will cover all of North’s cruising sail materials.
+Once you know your own cruising goals, you can narrow down what will be best.
+If you have any questions about a particular material, remember your nearest North expert is just a click away and ready to help you make the best selection.

 Which sail cloth should I choose for cruising?

 For upwind paneled sails on cruising boats, we offer fill-oriented NPC CROSS-CUT, NPC RADIAN, NPL SPORT, and NPL TOUR.
-Now we have a new 3Di molded sail inventory to consider; where our 3Di OCEAN product line consists of three types of 3Di materials, made for different sized boats: OCEAN 330, OCEAN 370, and OCEAN 700.
-And we can’t forget that the 3Di ENDURANCE line represents a “crossover” zone with sails well suited to both cruising and racing.
+We also have 3Di cruising sails to consider.
+Our 3Di OCEAN product line consists of three types of 3Di materials, made for different sized boats: OCEAN 330, OCEAN 370, and OCEAN 700.
+The 3Di ENDURANCE line represents a “crossover” zone, with sails well suited to both cruising and racing.